 Finns and sauna.
-Quite often I wish we’d just stop talking about it on every damn occasion with foreigners.
+Sometimes I wish we wouldn’t talk about it on every occasion with foreigners.
 But if you want to experience a sauna when in Helsinki here’s a unique and lovely chance.
 This one is by far the most public and local one.
 So be respectful towards others.
 The way volunteers have kept it running is truly exceptional.
 Read more on their website or Facebook.
 There’s sometimes events as well.

 IMPORTANT NOTE: You enjoy the sauna at your own risk.
 There’s no admission fee, showers, dressing rooms, staff or lifeguard for your safety.
-No food, drink or supplies are sold on location, bring your own.
+No food, drink or supplies are sold on location.
 You may need to cut your own firewood: a saw and plenty of wood is usually provided.
-Keep the sauna neat and tidy – clean up after yourself and take your trash with you.
+Keep the sauna neat and tidy – don’t throw seawater on the heater, clean up after yourself and take your trash with you.